 16.10.5.6 DRX

-The following DRX configuration for PTM/PTP transmission are possible:
+The following DRX configurations for PTM/PTP transmission are possible:

-- For PTM transmission, a multicast DRX pattern is configured on a per G-RNTI/G-CS-RNTI basis which is independent of UE-specific DRX for unicast transmission;
+- For PTM transmission, multicast DRX is configured per G-RNTI/G-CS-RNTI which is independent of UE-specific DRX;

-- For PTP transmission, the UE-specific DRX pattern for unicast is reused, i.e. the UE specific DRX pattern is used for both unicast services and the PTP transmission of MBS.
-For PTP transmission for PTM retransmission, the UE monitors PDCCH scrambled by C-RNTI/CS-RNTI only during unicast DRX's Active time.
+- For PTP transmission, UE-specific DRX is reused, i.e., UE-specific DRX is used for both unicast transmission and PTP transmission of MBS multicast.
+For PTM retransmission via PTP, UE monitors PDCCH scrambled by C-RNTI/CS-RNTI during UE-specific DRX's Active Time.

+16.10.5.7 Physical Layer

+A common frequency resource configured by SRB is defined for multicast scheduling as an ‘MBS frequency region’ with a number of contiguous PRBs confined within and with the same numerology as the DL BWP, but multicast scheduling may have specific characteristics (e.g., PDCCH, PDSCH and SPS configurations).

+Two HARQ-ACK reporting modes are defined for MBS:

+For the first HARQ-ACK reporting mode, the UE generates HARQ-ACK information with ACK value when a UE correctly decodes a transport block or detects a DCI format indicating an SPS PDSCH release; otherwise, the UE generates HARQ-ACK information with NACK value.

+For the second HARQ-ACK reporting mode, the UE does not transmit a PUCCH that would include only HARQ-ACK information with ACK values.

+HARQ-ACK feedback for multicast can be enabled or disabled by higher layer configuration per G-RNTI or per G-CS-RNTI and/or indication in the DCI scheduling multicast transmission.

 16.10.6 Broadcast Handling